grafana/levitate/README.md

 **Check compatibility between a module and a package**

-To check the compatibility of code using an specific version of a pacakge (e.g.: @grafana/data@9.0.0) and another version of the same package (e.g. @grafana/data@9.0.5).
+To check the compatibility of code using a specific version of a package (e.g.: @grafana/data@9.0.0) against another version of the same package (e.g. @grafana/data@9.0.5).

 ```bash
 # Check if the current module.ts usage of @grafana/data is